Essential Sales Skills for Professionals

 This sales skill is just as important to a salesperson's business life as it is to their personal life.
 Building and maintaining healthy relationships is the key to developing a strong network.
 And networking will allow you to reach far, far more prospects than you could manage on your own.

 Remember the theory of “Six Degrees of Separation?”
+It implies that we're all connected to each other somehow, through our social networks and indirect linkages between friends, colleagues, and acquaintances.
 Let's say you're trying to reach the decision maker at a major company, but you don't know anyone who works there.
 A call or two to your network contacts yields someone who knows someone who works for your target; armed with that person's name and direct phone number, you now have access to the prospect.

-Even the best salesperson is a work in progress.
+Even the best salesperson is always undergoing a work in progress to improve and get better.
 You can always find a way to develop your skills, work on your pitch, and learn more about the products and services you sell.
 But the drive to constantly improve yourself has to come from within.
 Your manager might direct you to make some changes if your sales start to plummet, but if you are constantly working to become a better salesperson, you can start working on the issue before it affects your numbers.